 Empathy and enthusiasm.
 Both should be present at your medical practice to boost patient and staff satisfaction.

-Next in our lineup, we are discussing empathy and enthusiasm.
-These two words are major forces when converting your office from medical practice to a place well-known for its outstanding service and staff, as well as taking great medical care of their patients.
+Empathy and enthusiasm—these two words are major forces when converting your office from medical practice to a place well-known for its outstanding service and staff, as well as taking great medical care of their patients.
 After all, taking care of patients is more than diagnosing, treating, and prescribing, but should be a well-rounded, customer-centered activity.

 A quick vocabulary review: Empathy is demonstrating an understanding of someone else's situation or feelings because you have been in a similar situation yourself.
 This is not to say that you have to personally be an overworked dad stuck in traffic and late for his appointment, only to get there and realize he doesn't have his wallet.
 But it means you can demonstrate a sincere understanding because you experienced in your past having not felt well, tired, stressed, and topped it all off with being a little late or forgetting your purse/wallet, or in some way can relate to his issue.